Poseidon: Origins

 During the Mycenean period Poseidon was worshipped in several regions in Greece.
 At Pylos and some other cities he was a god of the underworld (Lord of the Underworld) and his cult was related to the protection of the palace.
 He carried the title anax, king or protector.
 His consort potnia, lady or mistress, was the Mycenean goddess of nature.
 Her main aspects were birth and vegetation.
 Poseidon had the title "Enesidaon" (earth-shaker) and in Crete he was associated with the goddess of childbirth Eleithyia.
 Through Homer the Mycenean titles were also used in classical Greece with similar meaning.
 He was identified with anax and he carried the epithets "Ennosigaios" and "Ennosidas" (earth-shaker).
 Potnia was a title which accompanied female goddesses.
 The goddess of nature survived in the Eleusinian cult, where the following words were uttered: "Mighty Potnia bore a strong son".
 In the heavily sea-dependent Mycenaean culture, there is not sufficient evidence that Poseidon was connected with the sea; it is unclear whether "Posedeia" was a sea-goddess.
-The Greeks invaders came from far inland and they were not familiarized with the sea.
+The Greek invaders came from far inland and they were not familiarized with the sea.

 In the primitive Boeotian and Arcadian myths Poseidon, the god of the underworld, appears as a horse and he is mating with the earth goddess.
-The earth goddess is called Erinys or Demeter and she gives birth to the fabulous horse Arion and the unnamed daughter Despoina, which is another name of Persephone.
+The earth goddess is called Erinys or Demeter and she gives birth to the fabulous horse Arion and the unnamed daughter Despoina.
 The horse represents the divine spirit (numen) and is related to the liquid element and the underworld.
 In Greek folklore the horse is associated with the underworld and it was believed that it had the ability to create springs.
 In the European folklore the water-spirit appears with the shape of a horse or a bull.
 In Greece the river god Acheloos is represented as a bull or a man-bull.
 Burkert suggests that the Hellenic cult of Poseidon as a horse god may be connected to the introduction of the horse and war-chariot from Anatolia to Greece around 1600 BC.

-In the Boeotian myth Poseidon is the water-god and Erinys is a goddess of the underworld.
+In the Boeotian myth, Poseidon is the water-god and Erinys is a goddess of the underworld.

 She is probably the personification of a revenging earth spirit and it seems that she had a similar function with the goddess Dike (Justice).
 At the spring "Tilpousa" she gives birth to Arion.
 In the Arcadian myth Poseidon Hippios (horse) is mating with the mare-Demeter.
 At Thelpousa Demeter-Erinys gives birth to Arion and to an unnamable daughter who has the shape of a mare.
-In some neighbour cults the daughter was called Despoina (mistress), which is another name of Persephone.
+In some neighbour cults the daughter was called Despoina (mistress).
 The theriomorphic form of gods seems to be local in Arcadia in an old religion associated with xoana.